awsdocs/amazon-workmail-administration-guide/doc_source/access-rules.md

 + **IP addresses** – The IPv4 CIDR ranges used to access the mailbox\.
 + **Amazon WorkMail users** – The user IDs in your organization that are used to access the mailbox\.

 Administrators apply access control rules in addition to the user's mailbox and folder permissions\.
-For more information, see [Working with Mailbox Permissions](mail_perms_overview.md) and [Sharing Folders and Folder Permissions](https://docs.aws.amazon.com/workmail/latest/userguide/share-folders.html) in the *Amazon WorkMail User Guide*\.
+For more information, see [Working with mailbox permissions](mail_perms_overview.md) and [Sharing folders and folder permissions](https://docs.aws.amazon.com/workmail/latest/userguide/share-folders.html) in the *Amazon WorkMail User Guide*\.

 **Note**
 Access control rules do not apply to Amazon WorkMail console or SDK access\.
 Use IAM roles or policies instead\.
-For more information, see [Identity and Access Management for Amazon WorkMail](security-iam.md)\.
+For more information, see [Identity and access management for Amazon WorkMail](security-iam.md)\.

-## Creating Access Control Rules<a name="create-acr"></a>
+## Creating access control rules<a name="create-acr"></a>

 Create new access control rules from the Amazon WorkMail console\.